jsmoriss/jsm-user-locale/readme.txt

 == Description ==

-Add a "Select Locale" menu item for users in the WordPress back-end (admin) and front-end toolbar menus.
+Add a "Locale" menu item for users in the WordPress back-end (admin) and front-end toolbar menus.

 Allow users to easily change their preferred locale / language instead of having to update their profile page.

 The default WordPress behavior is to apply the user locale / language preference to the back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.

-If the Polylang plugin is available, the "Select Locale" menu will use Polylang language URLs for that locale.
+If the Polylang plugin is available, the "Locale" menu will use Polylang language URLs for that locale.

 <blockquote>
 <p>There are no settings to update or adjust &mdash; simply install and activate the plugin.</p>